cspr-rad/kairos-spec/info.md

 Notes:
 - "Validity proofs" are ZKPs rolled up into one

-First steps:
+Next actions:
+- Get the spec approved by Mark
-- Dig into casper node: What does a Casper transaction look like?
+- Casper node deep-dive: What does a Casper transaction look like?
 Data limits?
-- Casper node environment: How to integrate ZK verifier?
-- Mermaid: Include a devShell with Mermaid, a command to generate SVGs from the .mmd files, and make sure the SVGs are generated before calling typst (Marijan)
+- Casper wallet deep-dive: How can we get L2 Txs (JSON blobs) signed with the user's private key?
+- Risc0 deep-dive
+  * Benchmark running 10,000 small transactions, with GPU acceleration.
+Do we need parallelization over multiple machines for the PoC?
+  * Benchmark the storage and computational needs of ZKR verification: Can this run within a smart contract?
+- Mermaid & graphviz: Include in devShell, build `app` and include in the spec generating `app` (Nick)
-- Dig through the remaining issues
+- Finish the sequence diagrams
-- Write the rest of the spec, including many diagrams for the responsibilities of each component, how they work internally and sequence diagrams
-- Risc0 PoC: Write a simple program to prove 10,000 times the same simple program, each time with different inputs and one output being the input to the next Tx.
-See how quickly it executes on a good machine.
-Include GPU acceleration.